Stop asking your agent nicely

 The other underrated thing: agents are excellent at writing ADRs.
 Point Claude at your existing codebase and tell it "scan this for decisions that aren't documented and draft ADRs from the patterns you find."
 It will produce a first draft that's 80% there.
 You correct it.
 Now your tribal knowledge is a file, not a vibe.

-This is also a defence against the lava layer.
+This is also a defence against the lava layer effect.
 Code petrifies when nobody remembers why it's there.
 An ADR is a thermometer pressed into the rock.

 Lint rules: the how layer